 Court Hearing

+When attending an eviction hearing several things can play out.
 A landlord can win an eviction lawsuit in two ways:

-- The court issued a default judgment in the landlord’s favor because the tenant failed to answer the initial suit.
+- The county court issued a default judgment in the landlord’s favor because the tenant failed to answer the initial suit.

 Writ of Possession